MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 > [!IMPORTANT]
 > This applies only to version 1.2+ of Windows Terminal.
 If you are seeing color issues in Windows Terminal 1.0 or 1.1, or issues that are not captured here, please file a bug.

-Windows Terminal 1.2 and beyond have an improved understanding of certain application color settings.
-Because of this improved understanding, we have been able to remove a number of compatibility blocks that resulted in a poorer user experience.
+Windows Terminal 1.2 and beyond has an improved understanding of certain application color settings.
+Because of this improved understanding, we have been able to remove a number of compatibility blocks that resulted in a poor user experience.
 Unfortunately, there is a small number of applications that may experience issues.

 We will keep this troubleshooting item up-to-date with the list of known issues and their workarounds.